 A good design is everything.
 A great product is easy to predict with excellent product design.
-In PCB manufacturing the first process of cost reduction is at the PCB design itself.
-The more optimized a PCB design is, the better the chances of it having a reduced PCB cost.
+In PCB manufacturing, the first process of cost reduction is at the PCB design itself.
+The more optimized a PCB design is, the better the chances of a reduced PCB cost.

 When beginning a PCB design, it is best to have a clear idea of the final idea.